atena-data/Python-Bootcamp-Codes/README.md

 Problem solved! next time you want to split your bill, try using this code.

 ## *Day 3*
-Have you ever read one the "choose your adventure" books?
+Have you ever read one of the "choose your adventure" books?

 Today's code is a simple version of a treasure hunt adventure game.
 You are asked multiple questions throughout the game, and your answers determine your next steps.

 Try to find the treasure!!!

+## *Day 4*
+This is a code to play the clasic "Rock, Paper, Scissors" game. you are asked to enter your choice and it is compared to a random computer generated choice to find the winner.
+Check out the [The World Rock Paper Scissors Association](https://www.wrpsa.com/) to learn more about this game.